-- Considering that the credit portfolio of this typology is Retail, for the estimate of the PD-Probability of Default, the Group uses the Default Rates published by the EBA, for the segments Retail - Secured on real estate property (Mortgage) and Retail - Other Retail (Other Non-mortgage loans); - To estimate the LGD-Loss Given Default, the Group uses internal data for the Motor, Mortgage and Margin account credit portfolio.
-For the other products, and for the segment Retail - Other Retail (Other Non-mortgage loans), the LGD published in the abovementioned study of the EBA is used;
+- Considering that the credit portfolio of this typology is constituted by Retail operations, for the estimate of the PD-Probability of Default, the Group uses the Default Rates published by the EBA, for the segments Retail - Secured on real estate property (Mortgage) and Retail - Other Retail (Other Non-mortgage loans).
+These PDs are internally adjusted to incorporate prospective - To estimate the LGD-Loss Given Default, the Group uses internal data for the Motor, Mortgage and Margin account credit portfolio.
+For the other products, and for the segment Retail - Other Retail (Other Non-mortgage loans), the LGD published in the abovementioned study of the EBA is used.